demimonde/exif2css/README.md

 ## `exif2css(`<br/>&nbsp;&nbsp;`orientation: number,`<br/>`): { transform: string, transform-origin?: string, transforms: Object }`

 Converts an integer representing EXIF orientation into required CSS with _transfrom_ and optionally _transform-origin_ properties.
-It is your job to use them as needed, possibly prefixing the rules with browser-specific tags (e.g., `-webkit-transform` and `-webkit-transform-origin`).
+They can then be used as needed, possibly prefixing the rules with browser-specific tags (e.g., `-webkit-transform` and `-webkit-transform-origin`).

 One known issue is that with orientations > 4, the transformed image will have different dimensions from its box, so that whitespace might appear on the right and at the bottom of the image.

 ```js
 import exif2css from 'exif2css'